AP-Grama-Sachivalayam-Apply-Online/.github/profile/README.md

 Yes, government Of Andhra pradesh allows special reservation quotas for SC, SC, OBC, and other special catetories as per the notification.

 ### How to prepare for AP Grama Sachivalayam Exam after applying?
 Applicants should focus on syllabus according to their applied post, please go through previous question papers, which might help to know examination pattern, and stay updated with current affairs, particularly those related to Andhra Pradesh.

+**last updated: updated now on 05-04-2025 latest update **